pbkompasz/partisia-hackathon/README.md

 ## Description

-This project was submitted to the 2023 Partisia Hackathon.
+This project was submitted to the 2023-2024 Partisia Hackathon.
-The proposed web application is a Secure Blockchain based Transportation Management System.
+The proposed web application is a blockchain-based Supply-Chain Management System.

 For this hackathon the following functionalities have been implemented:
+- Blockchain based delivery
+- Dyanmic route optimization using blockchain and MPC
-- Fund Position, estimate future demand based on historic data using ZK contracts
+- Manufacturer statistics and report generation on sales data using ZK contracts
-- Report, generate privacy preserving repots
-- Quarterly Revenue/Load Growth across industry/sector, optimize budgets using ZK contracts
-- Create logistics contracts (client → manufacturer, logistics bids on contract)
-- Consignment
 - Proof of Delivery

 ### Why